-A strong element of play is a recurring theme for me but I often choose to present it in a format that invites cognitive dissonance.
-The works I am proposing to exhibit at your gallery pay tribute to treasured childhood craft activities and traditionally feminine leisure activities, evoking a sense of familiarity, playfulness and humour.
-By presenting these pieces hung on the wall, as paintings in a gallery setting, they explore the divide between high and low art while remaining whimsically approachable.
-This fusion of the accessible and the provocative is central to my art practice and I endeavour to always make art that is memorable without being alienating to the uninitiated.
+A strong element of play is a recurring theme throughout my work, as my pieces evoke a sense of familiarity, playfulness and humour.
+The fusion of the accessible and the provocative is an important element in my art practice and I endeavour to always make art that is memorable without being alienating to the uninitiated.